Who is Humza Yousaf? The rise and fall of a former first minister

 Humza Yousaf - family, education, career

 His Pakistani father emigrated to Scotland with his family in the 1960s.
 His mother was born into a South Asian family in Kenya.
-Mr Yousaf has often spoken of the racist abuse he has received throughout his life.
+Yousaf has often spoken of the racist abuse he has received throughout his life.

-He was educated at the Hutchesons' Grammar private school in Glasgow, then studied politics at Glasgow University.
+He was educated at the private Hutchesons' Grammar school in Glasgow, then studied politics at Glasgow University.

 In a 2018 interview with Holyrood, external magazine, he spoke of his decision to study and become active in politics.